JoeCars/Nerman.js/docs/types.md

 ForkThresholdSet event data.
 Sets the threshold of Nouns in escrow needed to execute a fork.
 [Github](https://github.com/nounsDAO/nouns-monorepo/blob/31b2a955a18ca50d95f6517d35c4f97d1261d775/packages/nouns-contracts/contracts/governance/NounsDAOV3Admin.sol#L551)

--   **oldForkThreshold**: `number`.
+-   **oldForkThreshold**: `BigInt`.
 The old token amount needed to successfully fork the DAO.
 A percentage of the token supply.
--   **newForkThreshold**: `number`.
+-   **newForkThreshold**: `BigInt`.
 The new token amount needed to successfully fork the DAO.
 A percentage of the token supply.
 -   **event**: `ethers.Log`.
 Event meta data.

 ```js